mayconhb/El-Pais/replit.md

 ## VTurb/Meta Ads Integration

 ### How It Works
-The application uses a custom CTA button that appears when the VTurb video reaches the pitch moment.
+The application tracks actual video playback time (ignoring pauses) and shows a custom CTA button after 10 seconds of watched content.
 When clicked, it sends an `initiate_checkout` event to the dataLayer for Google Tag Manager and Meta Ads.

 ### Implementation Details (QuizFlow.tsx)
-1. **PostMessage Listener**: Listens for SmartPlayer events via postMessage from the VTurb iframe
-2. **Pitch Detection**: Captures `callactionConnected` event to get pitch start time, then monitors `videoTimeUpdate` to detect when video reaches that time
+1. **Playback Time Tracking**: Monitors SmartPlayer events to track real playback time
+2. **Play/Pause Detection**: Uses `videoPlay` and `videoPause` events to know when video is actually playing
+3. **Time Accumulation**: Calculates delta between time updates, only when video is playing
+4. **Threshold Trigger**: Shows CTA button after user watches 10 seconds of actual content
-3. **Custom CTA Button**: A green "QUIERO MI PROTOCOLO AHORA" button appears below the video when the pitch is shown
+5. **Custom CTA Button**: Green "QUIERO MI PROTOCOLO AHORA" button appears below the video
-4. **InitiateCheckout Event**: When the button is clicked, pushes the event to dataLayer and opens checkout link
+6. **InitiateCheckout Event**: When button is clicked, pushes event to dataLayer and opens checkout
-5. **Duplicate Prevention**: Uses `ctaTrackedRef` to ensure the event only fires once per session
+7. **Duplicate Prevention**: Uses `ctaTrackedRef` to ensure the event only fires once per session

 ### DataLayer Event Format
 ```javascript